ajalt/clikt/docs/commands.md

 Error: no such option: "--oops".
 ```

-You can disable automatic message printing on the [command's context](#customizing-contexts):
+You can disable automatic message printing on the [command's context][customizing-context]:

 ```kotlin tab="Example"
 class Cli : CliktCommand() {